kanishkagayanath/kanishkagayanath/README.md

 **What I'm up to:**
 - 🎯 Working on exciting new game projects
-- 🌱 Learning advanced Unity and Godot optimization techniques
+- 🌱 Learning advanced Unity optimization techniques
 - 🤝 Open to game development collaborations
 - 💡 Always exploring new technologies and game design patterns